droidconKE/droidconKeKotlin/CONTRIBUTING.md

 ## Contributing

-- Find an issue in the [Trello Board](https://trello.com/b/DNGPH3Ui/droidconke22-android-app) and assign it to yourself.
-You can also create an issue if it doesn't exist.
+- Find an issue in the [Issues Tab](https://github.com/droidconKE/droidconKE2023Android/issues) and assign it to yourself.
+Feel free to create one if it doesn't exist.
 - Fork the repository.
 This means that you will have a copy of the repository under `your-GitHub-username/repository-name`.
 - Clone the repository to your local machine using git